Display data from multiple Gravity Forms on your site

 Selecting a data source in GravityView

-After selecting a View layout, the View editor will open.
+After selecting a View layout, we can start adding fields to the View editor.

 A button that says 'Add Join Condition'

-Now select the form fields you want to join on.
-The fields you select should share common values, otherwise it won’t be possible to join the two forms.
+Now we need to select the form fields to join on.
+The fields we select need to share common values, otherwise it won’t be possible to join the two forms!

 The GravityView Data Source meta box